a7u7a/node-assignment/README.md

 ## Pending

-From highest to lowest priority
+From highest to lowest priority:

 - Quick actions menu
 - Tooltips for buttons and icons